amgfernandes/Behavior-analysis/README.md

 This approach was successful and I allowed making predictions for the behavioral outcome when animals are confronted with two competing stimuli (in this case two aversive stimuli, looming)

-Be carefull when you decide right or left! :)
+Be carefull when you decide to turn right or left! :)

 ![Fish escaping](Clustering/fishDecides_v5_small.gif)